boisalai/mlops-zoomcamp-project/README.md

 ```

 > [!NOTE]
-> If you get an error, you can decode the encoded AWS error message with the following commands: <br>
+> If you get an error, you can decode the encoded AWS error message with the following command: <br>
 > `aws sts decode-authorization-message --encoded-message`<br>
 > See [decode-authorization-message](https://docs.aws.amazon.com/cli/latest/reference/sts/decode-authorization-message.html).